fsharp/fslang-design/RFCs/FS-1006-struct-tuples.md

 a new component will define these types.
 Without these types in some standard referenced component, the feature is not really implementable inn a satisfactory way that promotes the goals of interoperability.

-# Drawbacks
-[drawbacks]: #drawbacks

-* Using struct types implicitly can lead to negative feature interactions, for example, on the 64-bit JIT, for value types > 64-bit in size there is a potential performance minefield when interacting with the "tail" IL instruction.

-* The feature requires the definition of ``StructTuple`` types in the standard library.
-It is unclear if/when these types will become available, and what dependencies would arise in F# library code.

-* The feature is sensitive to the details of the design of C# tuples, which are still being finalized.

-* The F# compiler includes many code paths that use reference tuples as a utility representation, for example in argument descriptions for multi-argument methods and in the results of optimizations.
-These code paths must be very carefully adjusted to either apply to struct tuples, or not.

-* The F# core library has dependencies on reference tuples and includes specialized optimization code for hashing and comparing reference tuples.
-  This code must be very carefully adjusted to either apply only to reference tuples or to both kinds of tuples.
-Ideally, ``FSharp.Core.dll`` will not pick up a dependency on the ``System.StructTuple<...>`` types until these are available in the minimal .NET versions that ``FSharp.Core`` refers to.

 ### Interaction with ``equality`` and ``comparison`` constraints

 The F# special constraints ``equality`` and ``comparison`` have specific rules for tuples: a tuple type